Analysis | The US Needs Five Times as Many Child Psychiatrists

 Between falling test scores and rising rates of mental illness, US kids are not alright.
 Covid is an easy villain, but signs of strain were showing up well before this virus took hold: Anxiety among children was up 27% and depression 24% between 2016 and 2019, according to data from the National Survey of Children’s Health.
 Global, national and city-level studies show the pandemic exacerbated an already worrisome trend.

-The US Preventative Services Task Force — affiliated with the US Surgeon General’s office — recently took a needed first step in addressing the issue by recommending that all children 8 and older be screened for anxiety.
+The US Preventive Services Task Force — an independent panel of experts that guides US healthcare recommendations — recently took a needed first step in addressing the issue by recommending that all children 8 and older be screened for anxiety.
 That’s a crucial advance, but to truly help kids, sufficient resources and support need to live on the other side of any diagnoses.

 That can manifest in different ways, from phobias to physical symptoms or behavioral outbursts.
 Parents might assume their child will grow out of it.
 But anxiety shouldn’t be brushed off as a phase.
 It can interrupt kids’ social, familial and academic lives, and untreated anxiety can lead to other diagnoses, like depression, eating disorders and substance abuse.